zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/monitoring/monitoring-px-prometheusAndGrafana.1.md

 The Prometheus [Operator](https://coreos.com/operators/prometheus/docs/latest/user-guides/getting-started.html) creates, configures and manages a prometheus cluster.

-The prometheus operator manages 3 customer resource definitions namely:
+The Prometheus operator manages 3 customer resource definitions namely:

 - Prometheus: The Prometheus CRD defines a Prometheus setup to be run on a Kubernetes cluster.
 The Operator creates a Statefulset for each definition of the Prometheus resource.
 - ServiceMonitor: The ServiceMonitor CRD allows the definition of how Kubernetes services could be monitored based on label selectors.
 The Service abstraction allows Prometheus to in turn monitor underlying Pods.
 - Alertmanager: The Alertmanager CRD allows the definition of an Alertmanager instance within the Kubernetes cluster.
 The alertmanager expects a valid configuration in the form of a `secret` called `alertmanager-name`.

 ## About Grafana